The Ever Evolving Itinerary

 Ironically the weather cleared as we descended from Halfmoon Pass.
 We made it back to camp and packed things up.

-Heading EastHoly Cross was the end of the trip, and what a long great trip it had been.
+.
 We had to head east for Denver as we had flights home on Saturday afternoon.
 But after such an awesome week we were ready for some celebrating.

 Our plan was to meet up with a friend of Rob’s that recently moved from Columbus to Denver.
 The original plan was to crash at his house, but in another last minute change of plans we were comped with a room at the downtown Sheraton.
 We had plans for a late night in downtime Denver, celebrating an awesome week with some good food, good friends and plenty of good beer!
 Rob was able to catch up with an old friend, and while I would love to say we painted the town, we were both too tired for that.
 We hit a couple of local breweries and called it an evening pretty early into the night.
 It had been a pretty tough week and we were beat...